EvaSennrich/tdd-student-store-starter/README.md

 * Did the topics discussed in your labs prepare you to complete the assignment?
 Be specific, which features in your weekly assignment did you feel unprepared to complete?

-Some features covered on the previous labs helped me understand the ones covered in this project.
+Yes, some features covered on the previous labs helped me understand the ones covered in this project.
 Likewise the examples and lessons given by the instructir and TA's were really helpful.For example, they provided us with whiteboarding examples and live coding examples that made me understood react hooks in a better way.

 * If you had more time, what would you have done differently?
 Would you have added additional features?
 Changed the way your project responded to a particular event, etc.

-I would have completed more stretch and core features and added more features as well such as creating a log in and sign up page.
-I would have improved the design of the page and made the links of the footer work to take the user to its respective page.
+I would have completed more stretch features and added more features as well such as creating a log in and sign up page.
+I would have improved the design of the page and made the links of the footer clickable in order to take the user to its respective page.

 * Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?

 I would have liked to have done more features to present before the demo day.
 I feel I could have done more if I would have had more time.
 I noticed that three of my peers had more feature done than me and for the next time I would like to be one among them.

+Update-Part II: I feel I did a good job for this part II of the project.
+Even though two of my peers were able to present the final project - which was awesome!- I feel proud of how far I have taken this project!

 ### Open-source libraries used